Gilbert and Sullivan: The Gondoliers

-The Gondoliers (1889) takes place partly in Venice and partly in a kingdom ruled by a pair of gondoliers who attempt to remodel the monarchy in a spirit of "republican equality."
+The Gondoliers (1889) takes place partly in Venice and partly in a fictional kingdom ruled by a pair of gondoliers who attempt to remodel the monarchy in a spirit of "republican equality."
 Gilbert recapitulates a number of his earlier themes, including the satire of class distinctions figuring in many of his earlier librettos.
-The libretto also reflects Gilbert's fascination with the "Stock Company Act", highlighting the absurd convergence of natural persons and legal entities, which plays an even larger part in the next opera, Utopia Limited.
+The libretto also reflects Gilbert's fascination with the "Stock Company Act", highlighting the absurd convergence of natural persons and legal entities, which plays an even larger part in the next opera, Utopia, Limited.
 Press accounts were almost entirely favourable.
 The Illustrated London News reported:

 Sullivan's old collaborator on Cox and Box (later the editor of Punch magazine), F. C. Burnand, wrote to the composer: "Magnificento!...I envy you and W.S.G. being able to place a piece like this on the stage in so complete a fashion."
 The opera enjoyed a run longer than any of their other joint works except for H.M.S.
 Pinafore, Patience and The Mikado.
 There was a command performance of The Gondoliers for Queen Victoria and the royal family at Windsor Castle in 1891, the first Gilbert and Sullivan opera to be so honoured.
 The Gondoliers was Gilbert and Sullivan's last great success.